ayansengupta17/ayansengupta17.github.io/_pages/about.md

 Engineering Science and Technology (IIEST), Shibpur (formerly known as Bengal Engineering and Science University, Shibpur).
 My passion is to bring machine learning to a practical level where it is a product that solves problem for people.
 My major interests are in the domain of data science, machine learning, deep learning and reinforcement learning.
 But currently I am working on two projects which are not in the field of machine learning
-, one being *Fast Computation of exact solution of partial differential equations* and the other one is *Boundary control of Infinite Dimensional Systems*.
+, one being *Fast Computation of exact solution of partial differential equations* while the other one is *Boundary control of Infinite Dimensional Systems*.
 I worked on some other projects, requiring skills from deep learning, arduino, python to swift programming language.
 For other projects check out my [GitHub]("https://github.com/ayansengupta17/")